ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 Note that $p(C, x) = |\langle x | C | 0^n \rangle|^2$ is the output probability distribution for outcome $x$.

-Of course, to calculate the above expression, we first need to know all possible legal Pauli paths.
-The `Lemma_8` program accomplishes that task.
-Given the desired depth, number of qubits, gate positions, and upperbound on Hamming weight.
+To calculate the above expression, we first need to know all possible legal Pauli paths.
 According to the aforementioned paper, a legal Pauli path is defined as follows.

    >### Definition 6 (Legal Pauli Path)
    >For a given circuit architecture, a Pauli path $s = (s_0, s_1, \ldots, s_d)$ is legal if the following two conditions are satisfied: